Airbotics/uptane-server/docs/guides/self-hosted-quickstart.md

 2. The Director and Image repos
 3. The database for the Director and Image repos

-Before we can get this core infrastructure running we need to create a root CA, generate some rsa key pairs and x.509 certificates.
+Before we can get this core infrastructure running we need to create a root CA, generate some key pairs and x.509 certificates.
 You can dive into more detail about why these are need in the developers guide.

 ### Create a Root CA and gateway cert
 Execute `npm run helper` and choose `[1] Create root and gateway cert`.
 This will create a pair of keys for the Root CA and gateway cert and use them to create a certificate for both.
 Keys will be stored in the keyserver and certs in blob storage.